duca7/Css-Practice/README.md

-This practice  i want to try draw something with Html and Css.
-It's fun and exciting.
-I can learn a lot  css variable...
-Thank you to visit my practice.
+Css-Pratice is where I try to try my myself with css